youngjae-hur7/omnia/docs/source/OmniaInstallGuide/Ubuntu/Prereq.sh/index.rst

 Step 1: Execute prereq.sh
 ===========================

-Starting from version 1.7, Omnia will be executed within a Python virtual environment.
+Omnia executes within a Python virtual environment.
 To set up this environment, the ``prereq.sh`` script is utilized.
 This script installs the necessary Python 3.11, creates the Python virtual environment, as well as installs Ansible 9.5.1 version and other software packages required by Omnia on the OIM.
-The predefined path for this virtual environment is ``/opt/omnia/omnia17_venv``.
+The predefined path for this virtual environment is ``/opt/omnia/omnia171_venv``.
 This approach ensures that Omnia has the correct dependencies and runs smoothly within a controlled and isolated environment.

 .. caution::

     * To run Omnia, it is crucial to use the Python virtual environment created by the ``prereq.sh`` script.
-Do not delete the virtual environment directory (``/opt/omnia/omnia17_venv/``) as it is necessary for the proper functioning of Omnia.
+Do not delete the virtual environment directory (``/opt/omnia/omnia171_venv/``) as it is necessary for the proper functioning of Omnia.
     * If you have a proxy server set up for your OIM, you must configure the proxy environment variables on the OIM before running any Omnia playbooks.
 For more information, `click here <../Setup_CP_proxy.html>`_.
     * Ensure to execute the Omnia playbooks from inside the git cloned Omnia repository folder.
 Executing the playbooks outside leads to playbook execution failures.